Funding and Networking Opportunities - Summer Internships & Awards

 Innovation to Commercialization (I2C) Fellowship

 The new Innovation to Commercialization (I2C) Fellowship is a student-centered and highly selective program being administered by the Innovation and New Ventures Office (INVO) and sponsored by McCormick School of Engineering, Kellogg School of Management, Northwestern Law and Feinberg School of Medicine.
 This opportunity offers graduate students (Master's, PhD, MBA, and JD candidates) first-hand experience in handling intellectual property as it pertains to academia.
 Whether a student is innovative and/or entrepreneurial, this fellowship is a practical way to be exposed to the entire commercialization process.
 Regardless of experience level, all students at the participating schools are encouraged to apply for one of the 6-8 paid fellow positions.
-The program will run for 8 weeks, tentatively June 22 through August 14, 2015.
+The program will run for 8 weeks, tentatively June 13 through August 5, 2016.
+For more information and to apply: visit the INVO website

 .
 If you have questions, please contact Sonia W. Kim, PhD, INVO Marketing Manager, at email@example.com